Coordination in distributed networks via coded actions with application to power control: Information constraints on black achievable empirical coordination

 \emph{Analysis.} We prove that $\overline{Q}$ is an achievable empirical coordination.
 We therefore introduce the event

-and we proceed to show that $\mathrm{P}(E)$ can be made arbitrarily small for $n$ sufficiently large and a proper choice of the rates $R$ and $\widehat{R}$.
-We start by introducing the following events in each block $b\in\{1,\dots,B\}$.
+with $N=mB$ and we proceed to show that $\mathrm{P}(E)$ can be made arbitrarily small for $n$ and $B$ sufficiently large and a proper choice of the rates $R$, $R'$, $\widehat{R}$, and $\widehat{R}'$.
+We start by introducing the following events..

-We start by developing an upper bound for $\Vert \mathrm{T}_{\ul{x}_0^T\ul{x}_1^T\ul{x}_2^T}-\overline{Q}\Vert_1$, whose proof can be found in Appendix~\ref{app:theo-I}. \begin{lem} We have that
+We start by developing an upper bound for $\Vert \mathrm{T}_{\ul{x}_0^N\ul{x}_1^N\ul{x}_2^N}-\overline{Q}\Vert_1$, whose proof can be found in Appendix~\ref{app:theo-GP}. \begin{lem} We have that

 \end{lem} Recalling the choice of $B$ in~\eqref{eq:choice_B_case1}, we therefore have